Electromed/EmSevenSegment/README.md

 1. Download the library from github
 2. Extract and copy the folder into Documents > Arduino > Libraries
-3. Test using an example code from File > Examples > emSevenSegment > test
+3. Test using an example code from File > Examples > EmSevenSegment > test

 ## Basic circuit